Jac-Zac/Stat_Missing_Data_Project/README.md

+> [!WARNING]
+> The project structure is under maintenance we will provide a new updated structure soon

 > [!IMPORTANT]
 > Since most of the problems are data dependent, this work is a preliminary analysis that aims to show the flowchart of the project.
 Thus, some analysis are approximate and the models aren't tuned.
 The final experiment will be on a complete different dataset.